lukegriffiths/trampolines/README.md

 ## Installation

-Install the requirements in requirements.txt, which has been adapted from the YOLOv5 requirements file.
+1. Install the requirements in requirements.txt, which has been adapted from the YOLOv5 requirements file.
 I used a conda environment (called yolo5env) with python 3.9, and then pip for all required packages, as below:

+    ```
     conda create -n yolo5env python=3.9
     conda activate yolo5env
     pip install -r requirements.txt

-I found that cuda version cu102 had some issues, but cu101 worked well.
+    ```

+    The requirements file specifies cuda version cu101, as I found issues when using cu102.
 I haven't tried any newer versions of the cuda package.

-Clone Yolov5 from https://github.com/ultralytics/yolov5 into the subfolder /yolov5.
+2. Clone Yolov5 from https://github.com/ultralytics/yolov5 into subfolder of this project called `/yolov5.`

-## Getting the satellite data
+## Getting the satellite image data

-Image data is loaded from Google static maps API using get_images.py
+Image data is loaded from Google static maps API using `get_images.py`.

-This script requires an API Key which is stored in api_key.env text file containing one line(you need to make this yourself):
+This script requires an API Key which is stored in `api_key.env` text file containing one line(you need to make this yourself using the Google developer portal - this is free of charge):

     API_KEY = "YOUR_KEY_HERE"

-get_images.py will save the images in /images along with a csv text file with the image number, long and lat, and the zoom level.
+`get_images.py` will save the images in `/images` alongside a csv text file containing the image number and the longitude, latitude, and zoom level given to the API.

-coordinates_calculation.ipynb is used to calculate the steps between images in measures of longitude and lattitude so that images neither overlap or have gaps between them.
-This depends on the location, the zoom level, and the size of the image in pixels.
+`coordinates_calculation.ipynb` is used to calculate the `spacing_long` and `spacing_lat` parameters `get_images.py` which determine the spacing between consecutive satellite images.
+These are measures of longitude and lattitude so that images neither overlap or have gaps between them.
+These values depend on the location, the zoom level, and the size of the image in pixels.

 ## Labelling the data